sul1074/term_projects/논회설 single cycle processor logisim/Readme.md

 # A RISC-based Single Cycle Processor designed using Logism

-### This processor can only execute a limited subset of instructions based on the given opcode decoder
+### This processor can only execute a limited subset of instructions based on the given opcode decoder.
 The supported instruction types are:
 - R-type (33): Arithmetic and logical operations (e.g., add, sub, and, or, xor).
 - I-type (13): Immediate operations (e.g., addi, andi, ori).